-8. Are meals served to children 12 months and older reimbursable if they contain infant formula?
+13. Are meals served to children 12 months and older reimbursable if they contain infant formula?

 Yes, for a period of one month, when children are 12 to 13 months of age, meals that contain infant formula may be reimbursed to facilitate the weaning from infant formula to cow's milk.
 While weaning, infants should be presented with both types of foods at the same meal service to gradually encourage acceptance of new food.
-Breastmilk continues to be considered an acceptable fluid milk substitute for children over 12 months of age.
+Breastmilk continues to be considered an acceptable fluid milk substitute for children over 12 months of age, and a medical statement is not required.